The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 The best vegan restaurants in Roma and Condesa

-Only a few years ago, Mexicans would cringe at the thought of a vegan tacos, but nowadays it has become the norm, although not the favorite, I guess.
+Only a few years ago, Mexicans would cringe at the thought of vegan tacos, but nowadays it has become the norm, although not the favorite, I guess.

-Although I am not vegan anymore, I have tried a couple of Vegan restaurants in Mexico city and here are my honest reviews.
+Although I am not vegan anymore, I have tried a couple of Vegan restaurants in Mexico City and here are my honest reviews.

-35. Plantasia
+34. Plantasia

 Address – Puebla 120, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX Google Map

-36. La Pitahaya vegana
+35. La Pitahaya vegana

 Opening hours – from 8.30 am to 10.30 pm